Hawaii Sexual Abuse Lawsuits

 Due to the passing of retroactive windows beginning in 2012, Hawaii is noted for being one the most victim friendly states in the country with regards to sexual abuse and assault laws.
 Its efforts to change legislation has helped survivors of sexual abuse get justice against their abusers in the courts, and also allows for compensation.
 These laws enable lawyers handling sexual abuse claims in Hawaii to file cases against sexual predators, including clergy members, and the Catholic church.

 Below you will find Hawaii lawsuits news & updates, as well as additional information on Hawaii’s statute of limitations laws.
 These laws are important because they dictate how long a lawyer handling a Hawaii sexual assault case has to file a claim on behalf of a survivor.
 In addition, we have compiled a list of Hawaii settlements received by sexual abuse and assault survivors.

 Hawaii Statute of Limitations for Sexual Abuse & Assault

 Criminal Statute of Limitation Laws for Hawaii

 There is no criminal statute of limitations (SOL) for 1st and 2nd degree sexual assault felonies as well as continuous sexual assault of a minor under age 14 in Hawaii.
-Child USA, who has evaluated every state based on their criminal statute of limitation laws, gave Hawaii a Criminal SOL score of 3, on a 1-5 scale, where 5 is the highest.
-A score of 3 is defined as a criminal SOL eliminated for felonies only.
+Child USA, who has evaluated every state based on their criminal statute of limitations laws, gave Hawaii a Criminal SOL letter grade of C, on the traditional A-F scale, where A is the best.
+A letter grade of C is defined as a criminal SOL eliminated for some/all felonies only.

 Civil Statute of Limitation Laws for Hawaii